Robert C. Morlino

 Robert Charles Morlino (December 31, 1946 – November 24, 2018) was an American Catholic prelate who served as bishop of Madison in Wisconsin from 2003 until his death.
 He previously served as bishop of Helena in Montana from 1999 to 2003.
-Morlino was widely perceived as a conservative bishop.

-Biography

 Early life and education

 An only child, Robert Morlino was born on December 31, 1946, in Scranton, Pennsylvania, to Charles and Albertina Morlino.
 He was of part Polish descent.
 His father died while he was attending Scranton Preparatory School, and he was primarily raised by his mother and grandmother.
 Deciding to become a priest, Morlino entered the novitiate for the Maryland Province of the Jesuits.
 He then studied at Fordham University in New York City, obtaining a Bachelor of Arts degree in philosophy in 1969.

 Morlino earned a Master of Philosophy degree from the University of Notre Dame in Indiana in 1970, and a Master of Theology degree from the Weston School of Theology at Boston College Massachusetts.

 Ordination and ministry

 Morlino was ordained to the priesthood by Cardinal Lawrence Joseph Shehan for the Jesuits at the Loyal University Maryland Chapel in Baltimore on June 1, 1974.
 After his ordination, the Jesuits assigned him to teach at Loyola College.
 He also had teaching assignments at St. Joseph's University, Boston College, the University of Notre Dame, and St. Mary's College.
 Morlino also served as an instructor in continuing education for priests, religious, and laity, as well as director of parish renewal programs.

 On October 26, 1983, Morlino was incardinated, or transferred, from the Jesuits into the Diocese of Kalamazoo.
 Morlino there served as episcopal vicar for Spiritual Development, executive assistant and theological consultant to Bishop Alfred Markiewicz, Moderator of the Curia, and promoter of justice in the diocesan tribunal.

-In 1990, Morlino earned a Doctor of Moral Theology degree from the Pontifical Gregorian University in Rome.; After returning to Michigan, he was appointed as a theology professor at Sacred Heart Major Seminary in Detroit, where he expected to spend his life prior to his promotion to a bishop.
+In 1990, Morlino earned a Doctor of Moral Theology degree from the Pontifical Gregorian University in Rome.
+After returning to Michigan, he was appointed as a theology professor at Sacred Heart Major Seminary in Detroit, where he expected to spend his life prior to his promotion to a bishop.
 He was also named rector of St. Augustine Cathedral in Kalamazoo in 1991.